-Whether you owe a credit card, loan, or line of credit, a debt collector can contact you once your creditor reports you for failing to make payment.
+Whether a credit card, loan, or line of credit, a debt collector can contact your debtors once you report them.

-Furthermore, there are different types of debt collectors.
-Your creditor may use its debt collection department, hire a debt collector, or sell your debt to a financial debt recovery agency to retrieve its funds.
+Depending on your situation, you can use your debt collection department, hire a debt collector, or report the debtor to a financial debt recovery agency to retrieve your funds.

-As you continue reading, you will learn more about debt collectors in Canada and what to do to avoid them.
+As you continue reading, you will learn more about debt collectors in Canada and how to choose the best one.

 How Debt Collection Agencies Work

 Since there are different types of debt collection agencies, you should expect them to operate differently.